tahutha/Games/README.md

-# This is mh Games repository.
+# This is my Games repository.
+# Please follow for more updates.